lando/lando/docs/guides/how-to-wire-up-browsersync-and-gulp-in-my-lando-app.md

 * Run `lando rebuild -y` so your new proxy domain is exposed.
 * Verify that the output includes under 'NODE URLS' your new proxy https://bs.myproject.lndo.site, and it is green.
-* Run `lando logs -s node`.
+* Run `lando logs -s node -f` to continously stream the logs of the node service.
 You should see something like:
 ```
 Using gulpfile /app/path/to/my/theme/gulpfile.js
 Starting 'watch'...